{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 The edit group feature allows users to add or edit the Telegram invite link assigned for each group.

-editgroup g/GROUP_NAME tg/TELEGRAM_LINK
+editgroup g/GROUP_NAME tg/TELEGRAM_LINK.

-command mechanism is facilitated by the EditGroupCommand
+The editgroup command mechanism is facilitated by the EditGroupCommand and the EditGroupCommandParser.

 It allows TA users to edit an existing group in TutorsContactsPro.

-which is exposed in the Model
+It uses the AddressBook#addGroup(Group group) which is exposed in the Model

 Given below is the example usage scenario and how the add group mechanism behaves at each step.

-of the group in which the user wants to add or edit using the new TELEGRAM_LINK
+The users user inputs the editgroup command and provides the GROUP_NAME of the group in which the user wants to add or edit using the new TELEGRAM_LINK provided.

-then parses the user input and checks whether all the input attributes are present by checking the presence of the prefixes.
+The EditGroupCommandParser then parses the user input and checks whether all the input attributes are present by checking the presence of the prefixes.

 It also checks whether the command is in the correct format.
-In this case, the required prefix and attribute is g/GROUP_NAME
+In this case, the required prefix and attribute is g/GROUP_NAME and tg/TELEGRAM_LINK.

 At this stage, if not all the prefixes are present,